 - Enter "Name" of the purchase or production criteria

 - If the criteria will be applied to a sub-set of items, click "Filter Criteria" otherwise leave the "All Items" checked.
 In most every instance, the "Filter Criteria" should be selected since the criteria will nearly always be applied to a sub-set of items.
 In the example below we are going to set a criteria for VEN-000007

 Click "Filter" Tab to Open the Filter View

-In the example below we selected VEN-000007 and Buy items as a filter
+In the example below we selected a single supplier and Buy items as a filter

 Enter the criteria to which the order will be created.
 In the example below, the criteria is unit based requirement with a minimum buy based on a minimum and maximum unit volume.
 Please note that you may mix criteria i.e. units and cost as an example.

 There are two ways to apply the batching to a requirement plan.